A Mindfulness Zen Weaving Dojo

 New Jersey Japanese School (Oakland, NJ)

-Tenafly Japanese Association Bazzar (Tenafly, NJ)
+Tenafly Japanese Association Bazar (Tenafly, NJ)

 Kids-in-Motion (Bronx, NY)